 I. Extension of Time Limits to Degree or Candidacy

 Eligible students are entitled to an extension of one year per childbirth or adoption to the maximum time limits to degree and candidacy as established in Rackham's academic policies.
 Requests for extension of time limits must be approved by the graduate program and submitted to the Rackham Office of Academic Records and Dissertations.
+An extension of time limits does not guarantee a student will have Rackham and/or program funding in those terms.
+Students should consult with their advisor regarding funding options for extension periods prior to requesting the parental accommodation.

 II.
 Parental Accommodation Period